freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-15.md

 ## --sentence--

-`Tom: Yes, I've played both before.
+`Yes, I've played both before.
 Great choices.
 Is the team into playing _ as well, like "Gartic"?`

 ## --blanks--